 The case review notes should include the file number and names of the victim(s)/survivor(s) and perpetrator.
-The notes for each case review should be recorded on a separate sheet and should be separated from any general business notes such as minutes that are taken (see Appendices 10 and 11).
+The notes for each case review should be recorded on a separate sheet and should be separated from any general business notes such as meeting minutes (see Appendices 10 and 11).